 Teaching staff on this programme combine a rich mix of industry qualified and research active academic staff.

-To complete Strategic Professional Stage you must complete two Essentials papers and two Option papers.
+To achieve ACCA Professional Stage you must complete two essential papers, followed by two option papers.

 Strategic Business Leader